lasseclaes/Exercise-CSS-grid-and-flexbox/README.md

 }
 ```

-## Solution
+## Solution / tutorial
 *Don't go directly to the solution - try to see if you can write it on your own first!
-Compare your work with Jenn Simmons solution in the video.
-If you are totally lost you can use the video as a tutorial.*
+Compare your work with Jenn Simmons' solution in the video.
+If you are totally lost you can use the video as a tutorial.
+It's important that you write and understand this yourself. *

-Solution added fore reference: SEE "css/style-solution.css".
-Also Jen Simmons video on this very example at
+Jen Simmons' video on this very example at
 https://www.youtube.com/watch?v=dQHtT47eH0M

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=dQHtT47eH0M" target="_blank"><img src="http://img.youtube.com/vi/dQHtT47eH0M/0.jpg"